 Colourful socks small

-The walk or trek length can vary significantly, but the average number of steps, 1250 per kilometre doesn’t, so having the correct footwear combined with the right padding in your sox is crucial.
-Not only do socks prevent the accumulation of blisters, which by the way is the number one factor that leads to the downfall of any walking or hike, they also reduce the likelihood of foot odour.
-You don’t want to be the one remembered for your smelly feet/ shoes after a long day of walking.
+The walk or trek length can vary significantly, but the average number of steps, 1250 per kilometre doesn’t, so having the correct footwear combined with the right padding in your socks is crucial.
+Not only do socks prevent the accumulation of blisters (the number one factor leading to the downfall of any walk or hike), they also reduce the likelihood of foot odour.
+You don’t want to be the one remembered for your smelly feet after a long day of walking!

 There are a few factors that need to be considered when choosing the right type of socks for hiking: